rixx/ynab-downgrade/README.md

 ## Step 3: Splitting the payment export file

+Now run the second split to take apart the transaction export – YNAB 4 can only import on a per-account basis.

 ```bash
 python split_export.py path/to/nynab_data_directory/Register.csv
 ```

-Will place one CSV file for each account in your working directory, and will replace some terms to make successful imports more likely.
+This will place one CSV file for each account in your working directory, and will replace some terms to make successful imports more likely.

 ## Step 4: Importing files